rdeneau/ts-maybe-type/readme.md

 | No value         | `toEqual(null)` | `toEqual(Maybe.none())`  |
 | Value            | `toBe(3)`       | `toEqual(Maybe.some(3))` |

-## Implementation details
+### What about its implementation ❓

-The implementation of the `Maybe` type is based on ad-hoc polymorphism, which is the better thing to do in TypeScript: the code is not stuffed with `if (hasValue) / else`.
+The implementation of the `Maybe` type is based on ad-hoc polymorphism, which is the better thing to do in TypeScript: the code is not bloated with `if (hasValue) use(value) else useNone()`!

-The 2 cases, `Some` and `None` are coded in separate objects, constructed with classes so that the instances can be equatable for free (the methods being in the prototype, they are not used for comparison, contrary to object literals holding their methods as own members).
+The 2 cases, `Some` and `None` are coded in separate objects.
+They are constructed using classes, not using object literals, so that the instances can be equatable i.e. usable with asserter like Jasmine/Jest `expect(result).toEqual(Maybe.some(value))`.
+It's due to the fact that, since the methods are in the prototype, they are not used for comparison, contrary to object literals holding their methods as own members.